Admissions Requirements

 Academic Integrity

-At AIMS Education, we uphold the highest standards of academic integrity to ensure fairness and equity in our admissions process.
+At AIMS Education, we uphold the highest standards of academic integrity to ensure fairness in our admissions process.
 As part of this commitment, all applicants are expected to complete the admissions entrance exams honestly and independently.

 Cheating and Misconduct